 DraftingArizona recognizes professionally drafted wills, holographic wills and self-proved wills.

 To be valid, a professionally prepared will must be in writing, signed by the testator or in the testator's name by some other individual in the testator's presence and by his/her direction.
-The will must be signed by at least two witnesses, each of whom signed within a reasonable time after that person witnessed the signing of the will by the testator.
-Intent that the document constitute the testator's will can be established by extrinsic evidence, including, for holographic wills, portions of the document that are not in the testator's handwriting.
+The will must be signed by at least two witnesses, each of whom signed within a reasonable time after that person witnessed the signing of the will by the testator or the testator's acknowledgment of that signature or the will.
+Intent that the document constitutes the testator's will can be established by extrinsic evidence, including, for holographic wills, portions of the document that are not in the testator's handwriting.
 Sec.
 14-2502.

 Holographic wills are permissible if the signature and the material portions of the will are in the handwriting of the testator.
 Sec.
 14-2503.